 6. Have a good understanding of academic style within the discipline, and to understand the importance of review and redrafting to achieve clarity, precision, conciseness and elegance in their writing.

 No additional information available.

-The module will be delivered by the Talent Development Centre, University of Essex.
 Students will attend 20 hours of classes over 10 weeks.